dirtyvagabond/funnyplaces/README.md

 # Results Metadata

 Factual's API returns more than just results rows.
 It also returns various metadata about the results.
-For example, responses come with a status indicator, a count of how many rows are being returned, and (if you ask for it) a count of how many total rows match in the underlying Factual dataset.
 You can access this metadata by using Clojure's <tt>meta</tt> function on your results.
 Examples:

 	> (meta (fetch :places :filters {:name {:$bw "Starbucks"}} :include_count true)) {:total_row_count 8751, :included_rows 20, :version 3, :status "ok"}